1884 FA Cup final: Pre-match

 Prior to the match, Queen's Park and Blackburn Rovers had met on three occasions; each time the game ended in a draw.
 Queen's went into the match as the favourites, being the most successful club in Scotland at that point and having developed a style of play involving short passing which was not in use in England.
 They had been awarded the Scottish Cup earlier in the season after Vale of Leven declined to participate in the final due to illnesses suffered by a number of their players.

 Blackburn Rovers were seeking to emulate the success of rivals Blackburn Olympic, who were the current holders of the trophy, and the team that Queen's Park defeated in the semi-final.
 Rovers had previously reached the FA Cup final, in 1882, where they were defeated by Old Etonians.
 Blackburn trained during the week prior to the game by conducting practise games and going for walks.
 They departed for the London area by train on the day before the final; a large crowd of local supporters gathered at the train station in Blackburn to wish them well as they left.
 The team stayed in Richmond the night before the match and made their way into the city at lunchtime on the Saturday.

 For the second year in succession, special trains were laid on for the final to transport fans down from Blackburn.
 However, due to issues with the Olympic fans from the previous year destroying tea-rooms at stations on the route, the railway instead closed all refreshment rooms on the line on the day of the match.
-Additional stands were built at the Oval for the match at both the Gasometre end and on the west side, as the Pavilion was reserved for members of the Surrey County Cricket Club.
+Additional stands were built at the Oval for the match at both the Gasometer end and on the west side, as the Pavilion was reserved for members of the Surrey County Cricket Club.